 A continuation of CHM 203.
 The current views of the mechanisms of organic reactions are emphasized.
 Students in the laboratory continue the theory and practice of some techniques employed in the synthesis, purification, and identification of organic compounds.
-Pre-requisites: CHM 203 with a minimum grade of C

 CHM 299 Research Study in Chemistry (3 Credits)